With summer winding down in Mount Pleasant, now is a good time to get a head start on air conditioner maintenance.

 There’s also some work you can do on your own between professional tune-ups.
 You only need about an hour to wash your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

 How to Clean Your Outside AC Unit

-Select a mild day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can check the unit once you’ve cleaned it.
+Choose a warm day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can test your equipment once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment